Shreyatt26/superstore-sales-profit-dashboard/README.md

 4. Open the Power BI file and refresh the data model.
 5. Review the dashboard pages and filters.

-## Resume Bullet
-Built a production-style analytics project using SQL and Power BI to clean, model, and visualize Superstore retail data, delivering KPI dashboards on sales, profit, discount impact, customer value, and regional performance.

 ## Future Improvements
 - Add customer segmentation (RFM)